wpendl99/.github/profile/webFrameworks/react/components/components.md

 ReactDOM.render(<Hello prefix='Goodbye' />, document.getElementById('root'));
 ```

-You can also store state with hook functions.
+When using function style, you store state with hook functions.
 The `React.useState` function returns a variable that contains the current state and a function to update the state.
 The following example sets the state to 'yes' when the paragraph text is clicked.

 ```jsx
 const Hello = (props) => {